-As the most populated country in Africa with 200 million people, 60% of Nigerians don't own bank accounts, giving mobile service companies 120 million reasons to compete for Africa's Giant market share, including MTN Nigeria, Globacom and Airtel.
+As the most populated country in Africa with 200 million people, 60% of Nigerians don't own bank accounts, giving mobile service companies 120 million reasons to compete for Africa's giant market share, including MTN Nigeria, Globacom and Airtel.

 Interested mobile payment companies must consider the failures Kenya's M-Pesa and successes of Pagos, Nigeria's largest mobile operator business.
 The informal economy plays an important role in Nigera, and there's already a practice of trusting bus drivers with transporting sums of money as well as people.

-Pagos seems to have adopted the bus driver method but with twist: customers can visit a kiosk with their cash, exchange it for a receipt and the knowledge that their sum will arrive at the desired destination.
+Pagos seems to have adopted the bus driver method but with a twist: customers can visit a kiosk with their cash, exchange it for a receipt and the knowledge that their sum will arrive at the desired destination.
 The booth is the driver, but mobile transfer is the bus.

 'In Nigeria, many people prefer to make payments by visiting kiosks run by a mobile operator and handing over cash, because they fear that their phones are not secure.'

 The public must keep an eye on how this service might evolve.
 In 2016, the government introduced a Bank Verification Number policy, requiring every single bank account owner match their biometric details.
 As a result, every single transaction would be traceable from any bank branch across the country.
 Privacy is a human right, so it is no surprise that worried citizens working in the informal economy began abandoning their savings out of fear of being interrogated.